stavalfi/cucumber-protractor-harness/README.md

+# Source repository of this start: https://github.com/mallorym/cucumber-protractor-harness

+#I updated all the dependencies to latest.

 # cucumber-protractor-harness
 Simple starter project for incorporating cucumber with protractor.
 This project also has an example of using page objects with your tests.